-Occupation: AFL player; Burger Bar Owner; Caravan Park Owner, Surf Club Kiosk Owner
+Occupation: Former AFL player; Burger Bar Owner; Caravan Park Owner; Surf Club Kiosk Owner

 Rhys and his wife, Shelley, bought their family to the bay after finding life in the city tough.
 While in the city, Rhys started out life as a player of Aussie Rules Football, but after marrying Shelley and having their first child Dani, he gave up the sport and ran a fast food store instead.
 They bought the caravan park in Summer Bay and were quick to get it up and running.
 However Rhys soon found that he had been handed the park in not top condition and spent many of his first weeks mending the vans.
 Once the business was running, he set around opening up and running the kiosk at the surf club.